Introduction

 How to Take Advantage of a Roth IRA Even If You’re Over the Salary Limit

-If you are over the salary limit for contributing to a Roth IRA, there are still ways to take advantage of this retirement savings vehicle.
-Here are some strategies to consider:
+If you find yourself over the Roth IRA salary limit but still want to enjoy the benefits of this retirement savings tool, here are some strategies to consider: